GeoZHR/xmw/src/unct/README.md

-This repository contains computer programs written and used by [Xinming Wu](http://www.jsg.utexas.edu/wu/) for salt boundary interpretation that is discussed in our Geophysics paper [3D seismic image processing for unconformities] (http://www.jsg.utexas.edu/wu/files/Wu153dSeismicImageProcessingForUnconformities.pdf)
+This repository contains computer programs written and used by [Xinming Wu](http://www.jsg.utexas.edu/wu/) for unconformity interpretation that is discussed in our Geophysics paper [3D seismic image processing for unconformities] (http://www.jsg.utexas.edu/wu/files/Wu153dSeismicImageProcessingForUnconformities.pdf)